ghidraninja/ghidra_scripts/README.md

 ## binwalk.py

-Runs binwalk on the current program and bookmarks addresses of findings.
+Runs binwalk on the current program and bookmarks the findings.
 Requires binwalk to be in `$PATH`.

 ![Example result: SHA256 constants found by binwalk.](images/binwalk.png)